-There are different types of keys, specifically typewriter keys, function keys, and Windows special keys.
+There are different types of keys, specifically typewriter keys, function keys, Windows special keys, and the keypad overlay.

 Never remove the key caps on your keyboard.
 Failure to do so might damage the parts under the key caps.

 Keyboard indicator